AlexMercedCoder/tutorialblog/content/blog/2021/6/Using_Ruby_Sinatra_with_Postgres/index.md

 - create a database `CREATE DATABASE sequel_test;`

-- create a super user to connect `CREATE USER myuser WITH SUPERUSER PASSWORD 'myuser;'`
+- create a super user to connect `CREATE USER myuser WITH SUPERUSER PASSWORD 'myuser';`

 - connect to the database `\c sequel_test`